 It might be a cold

 For the most part, people are mistakenly assuming that symptoms which coincidentally developed around the time they got the shot were caused by the vaccine.
-But, Schaffner says, just because two events occur around the same time doesn’t mean they’re connected.
+But, Schaffner explained, just because two events occur around the same time doesn’t mean they’re connected.

 “We all know the rooster crows before dawn,” he explains.
 “But we don’t think the rooster makes the sun come up.”

-There’s also the issue of where you get your shot, says Dr. Richard Zimmerman, a professor of family medicine at the University of Pittsburgh.
+There’s also the issue of where you get your shot, said Dr. Richard Zimmerman, a professor of family medicine at the University of Pittsburgh.
 “If you go to the pharmacy or to the doctor’s office there’s a good chance someone sitting next to you will be coughing,” Zimmerman says.

 Which is not to say you won’t get any symptoms after a flu shot.